 - Fakin' MacGuffin: The ritual to control the Snarl doesn't do what Xykon thinks it does; Redcloak's been pulling the wool over his eyes for decades.

 - Fangs Are Evil: Any time he opens his mouth, fangs are visible.
 Tusks protrude from his bottom lip, too.

 - Fantastic Racism: As a goblin, he's a victim of it by humans, who assume his people to be Always Neutral Evil.
 (Going by the backstory, Goblins are Always Neutral Evil by definition and cruel destiny.)
 He also despises humanity, which he considers not racist but speciesist, since he hates all races of humans equally (an ironic statement, given he seems to have a particular hatred of Azure City).
 He himself was racist against the more warlike hobgoblins until halfway through the battle of Azure City (see My God, What Have I Done?).

 - Fatal Flaw: Refusal to turn back, because otherwise, everything he's sacrificed will have been in vain.

 - Foil: To Xykon, naturally.
-He's an Anti-Villain instead of a For the Evulz monster and a cleric instead of a sorcerer, and something of a nerd who prefers careful plans to brute force.
+He's an Anti-Villain instead of a For the Evulz monster, a cleric instead of a sorcerer, and something of a nerd who prefers careful plans to brute force.

 - From Nobody to Nightmare: Started out as junior acolyte of the Dark One in a goblin village out in the sticks.
 Right now, the messiah of the goblin race and possibly the most powerful cleric in the story.